Saudi relation of 9/11 attacker pleads guilty to tanker bomb plots

 "This commission finds you guilty of all the charges and specifications," Allred told al Darbi, who had a short beard and wore a white shirt and tie.

-Sentencing will take place in 3-1/2 years, giving al Darbi time to complete the terms of his plea agreement, which include cooperating with U.S. authorities.
+The time until sentencing will let al Darbi complete the terms of his plea agreement.
+Chief Prosecutor Brigadier General Mark Martins said in a statement that al Darbi had pledged to be law-abiding and to cooperate with authorities.

-Under the terms of his plea deal, al Darbi would be repatriated to Saudi Arabia in four years, or six months after his scheduled sentencing, to serve out his term in a Saudi prison.

-Captured in 2002, al Darbi had faced charges that included attempted terrorism, terrorism and attacking civilians.
+Captured in 2002, al Darbi had faced six charges, including attempted terrorism, terrorism and attacking civilians.

 He was accused of working as a weapons instructor at an al Qaeda camp in Afghanistan in the late 1990s and of meeting al Qaeda leader Osama bin Laden there.